alephnode/alephnode/src/pages/12-rust-test-drive/index.md

 # Reading User Input: Module One

-Here's our first stop—the reader module.
+Here's our first stop: the reader module.

 _reader.rs_: